 Be a patriot - use mass transit!

-HARD-TO-SEE VISION ZERO: A rare vision Zero electronic sign at the foot of the Brooklyn Bridge in Brooklyn exhorts motorists to slow down, May 2015.
+HARD-TO-SEE VISION ZERO: A rare vision Zero electronic sign at the foot of the Brooklyn Bridge in Brooklyn fruitlessly exhorts motorists to slow down, May 2015.
 Not long after this picture was taken, the sign vanished.
 The paucity of Vision Zero signage citywide, and the ongoing siege of the city by reckless, speeding motorists leads some to suspect the safety measure is almost a top municipal secret.
 A reported slight increase in speeding tickets given to motorists citywide has made little or no difference.
 Traffic light re-timing and real-time digital speed displays would be more effective.
 Photo: Wayne Fields Letter from George

 November 1, 2015